FLUX-SE/all_docs/en_US/spat_revolution_doc/Modules_channel_count.md

 ## Two Channel

 A two channel audio stream will appear in the _Virtual Room_ as two mono sources linked together as a group.
 A two channel audio input will already open a few more choices for disambiguating the configuration.
-Spat needs to know what format the two channels are in, so it knows how to correctly handle the audio stream later in the signal flow.
+SPAT needs to know what format the two channels are in, so it knows how to correctly handle the audio stream later in the signal flow.

 - **Channel Based**
     Treated as Normal stereo